jeog/TOSDataBridge/new/README.md

 >    1. a del call only decrements the ref-count of the object, it doesn't necessarily call **`__del__()`** and the underlying **`TOSDB_CloseBlock()`**, and

 >    2. on exit() the underlying call is dependent on the order in which globals are deleted and may fail, for this or other reasons.
-In some cases there appears to be no attempt to call the objects **`__del__()`** methods or free the underlying library.
+In some cases there appears to be no attemptt to even call the objects **`__del__()`** methods or free the underlying library.

 > Because of all this WE STRONGLY RECOMMEND you call clean_up() before exiting to be sure all the shared resources have been properly dealt with.
-If this is not possible - the program terminates abruptly for instance - there's a good chance you've got dangling BufferStreams (shared mem segments) and mutexes.
+If this is not possible, the program terminates abruptly for instance, there's a good chance you've got dangling BufferStreams (shared mem segments) and mutexes.
 You can check this by opening the tos-databridge-shell[].exe calling Connect and then DumpBufferStatus to create a file in the Systems appdata folder to see what resources are held by the Service.
-You'll probably want to restart the Service if your program had more than a small number of trivial TOSDB_DataBlocks/VTOSDB_DataBlocks.
+You'll probably want to restart the Service if your program had more than a small number of trivial TOS_DataBlocks.

 ### Glossary
 - - -